 |Region||VIP Plan||Price in USD|

 Luckily, you don’t have to move halfway around the world to take advantage of these price differences.
-By using a VPN, you can change your apparent location and purchase your plan from a different country.
-There are many VPNs out there, but I especially like NordVPN for its reliability and reasonable cost (click here to learn more about NordVPN).
+By using a VPN, you can change your current location and purchase your plan from a different country.

 This is a great trick, but there is one catch.
 Some countries not only have different prices, but also different Wix packages.
 Users in India, for example, can only purchase one plan (called Premium), at 29 rupees per month, which is less than $.50 USD.

 Wix Price Plans – A First Look